Migrate on-premises Apache Hadoop clusters to Azure HDInsight - security and DevOps best practices

 Install AD and DNS tools.

-Have the AAD DS Administrator create an Organizational Unit (OU).
+Have the Microsoft Entra Domain Services Administrator create an Organizational Unit (OU).

-Create a service account in Azure Active Directory with delegated read & write admin permission to the OU, so that it can.
+Create a service account in Microsoft Entra ID with delegated read & write admin permission to the OU, so that it can.
 This service account can then join machines to the domain and place machine principals within the OU.
 It can also create service principals within the OU that you specify during cluster creation.

 The service account does not need to be AD domain admin account.